Eltaurus-Lt/CourseDump2022/README.md

 ### Full import with media
 The overall process is the same as [importing without media](https://github.com/Eltaurus-Lt/CourseDump2022#simple-import-without-media) with two differences:
-1. You need to move all media files from the course subfolder they have been downloaded into to your Anki's `collection.media` folder.
+1. You need to move all media files from the course `..._media` subfolder they have been downloaded into to your Anki's `collection.media` folder.
 The default path on different systems is as follows:
     * Windows: `%APPDATA%\\Anki2\\[your Anki username]\\collection.media`
     * Mac: `~/Library/Application Support/Anki2/[your Anki username]/collection.media` (the Library folder is hidden by default, but can be revealed in Finder by holding down the option key while clicking on the Go menu)
     * Linux: `~/.local/share/Anki2/[your Anki username]/collection.media` for native installs or `~/.var/app/net.ankiweb.Anki/data/Anki2/[your Anki username]/collection.media` for flatpak installs